Tuscan Beef-Stuffed Peppers

 Not included in your delivery

-Adjust rack to the middle position and preheat oven to 425 degrees.
+Adjust rack to middle position and preheat oven to 425 degrees.
 Wash and dry all produce.
-Halve bell pepper lengthwise; remove core and seeds.
-Place on a baking sheet and drizzle with oil.
+Halve bell peppers lengthwise; remove stems and seeds.
+Place on a baking sheet and drizzle each half with oil; rub to coat.
 Season with salt and pepper.
-Roast until browned and softened, about 20 minutes.
+Roast until browned and softened, 18-20 minutes.

-Melt 1 TBSP butter in a small, lidded pot over medium-high heat.
+Meanwhile, melt 1 TBSP butter (2 TBSP for 4 servings) in a small pot over medium-high heat.
 Add couscous and a pinch of salt and pepper.
 Cook, stirring, until toasted, 2-3 minutes.
-Add ¾ cup water and bring mixture to a boil.
-Once boiling, cover, reduce heat to low, and cook until tender, 10-12 minutes.
-Keep covered until ready to serve.
-Meanwhile, halve, peel, and dice onion.
+Add ¾ cup water (1½ cups for 4).
+Bring to a boil, then cover and reduce to a low simmer.
+Cook until couscous is tender, 6-8 minutes.
+Keep covered off heat.
+While couscous cooks, halve, peel, and dice onion.
 Finely dice tomato.

-Heat a drizzle of oil in a large pan over medium heat.
+Heat a drizzle of oil in a large, preferably ovenproof, pan over medium heat.
 Add onion and cook, stirring, until softened, 4-5 minutes.
 Add beef and Tuscan Heat Spice; season with salt and pepper.
 Cook, breaking up meat into pieces, until browned and cooked through, 4-5 minutes.
-Carefully pour out and discard any excess grease, leaving filling in pan.
+TIP: If there’s excess grease in your pan, carefully pour it out.

-Stir tomato paste and diced tomato into pan until thoroughly combined, then add stock concentrate and ⅓ cup water; season with salt and pepper.
+Stir tomato paste and diced tomato into pan with beef mixture until thoroughly combined.
+Add stock concentrate and ⅓ cup water; season with salt and pepper.
 Simmer until slightly thickened, 1-2 minutes.
 Stir in couscous until thoroughly combined.
 Turn off heat.

-Once bell pepper is done roasting, stuff each half with as much filling as will fit.
-Place in pan with remaining filling, nestling each stuffed pepper half in the mixture.
-Sprinkle evenly with cheese.
-(TIP: If your pan isn’t ovenproof, transfer mixture to a small baking dish and arrange stuffed pepper in there.)
+Once bell peppers are done, remove from oven and stuff each half with as much filling as will fit.
+Place in pan with remaining filling, nestling each stuffed pepper half into the mixture.
+Sprinkle evenly with mozzarella.
+TIP: If your pan isn’t ovenproof, transfer mixture to a small baking dish and arrange stuffed pepper halves in there.

-Bake stuffed pepper in oven until cheese has melted, 3-4 minutes.
-Divide pepper halves and remaining filling between plates and serve.
+Bake stuffed peppers on middle rack until cheese has melted, 3-4 minutes.
+Divide remaining filling between plates.
+Top with stuffed peppers and serve.